 - In Shinji And Warhammer 40 K when Shinju realizes Kaworu chose to attack Tokyo-3 with the Black Moon on Shinji's birthday as a personal insult, Shinji screams "NAAAGIIIISAAAA!"
 The killing intent mixed with this was enough to cause all of the attackers to stumble.

-- The Lion King: Pumbaa's Berserk Button is being called pig and disrespected by the hyenas.
+- The Lion King: Pumbaa's Berserk Button is being called pig by Banzai.
 He insists on being called Mister Pig!

 - Try keeping track of how often the hero's name is said in Beowulf, most notably in the sea monster fight ("BEEOOWUULLF!").
 There are quite a few shouting of "I am Beowulf!" in there (of varying volume and pacing), and Wiglaf even gets the odd "You are Beowulf!".